 Pulmonary and respiratory care for kids who need it most

-The pediatric pulmonology and respiratory medicine program at Children’s Hospitals and Clinics of Minnesota gives children the breath of life — literally.
+The pediatric pulmonology and respiratory medicine program at Children’s Minnesota gives children the breath of life — literally.
 We help children with chronic and acute lung problems breathe easier using the newest, most effective treatments.
 We’re there with them every step of the way.

 While we’re proud of these accomplishments, what really makes us stand out is the personal connection we have with each of our patients and their families.
 Managing chronic diseases like asthma and cystic fibrosis means we see our patients regularly to make sure they’re doing well.
 We wouldn’t have it any other way.

 By collaborating with Children’s Respiratory & Critical Care Specialists, we offer a variety of services for children with both acute and chronic breathing problems.
 The doctors have all completed additional years of specialized training in pulmonary medicine after mastering medical school and completing a residency in pediatrics.
 That’s dedication, and that’s exactly what you can expect from the team.
 Every day.
 Every visit.

 Our services fall into three main categories:

 - Diagnostic services.
 Some tests are done in the hospital or at our clinics.
 For example, pulmonary function testing lets us know how well the lungs are working.
 At Children’s, we go the extra mile.
 That’s why we follow patients with in-home diagnostics, including apnea monitors, pulse oximetry (ox) meters and telemedicine visits.